IIVEventGroup/STARE/README.md

 After this, you can use the corresponding Jupyter Notebook (Pytracking tracker:`/pytracking/analysis/analysis_results_all.ipynb` or SOTAs tracker:`/lib/test/analysis/analysis_results_demo.ipynb`) to evaluate the results.

+Note: Due to variations in hardware specifications (e.g., GPU models) and the configuration of extra trackers, the reproduced results may differ slightly from those reported in the paper.

 <br><br>

 ## Support